stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

 # Creating a Pipeline Using Pipeline as Code

-We will embark on a comprehensive journey through a complete pipeline, with each individual task covered in its own tutorial.
+We will embark on a comprehensive journey through a complete pipeline, with each individual task covered in its tutorial.
 This approach aims to provide a detailed understanding of each task and how they collectively contribute to the functionality of pipeline-as-code.

 In modern software development practices, pipelines play a crucial role in automating and streamlining the process of building, testing, and deploying applications.
 This tutorial will guide you through creating a pipeline using pipeline-as-code concepts.
-We'll focus on GitHub as the provider and assume that you have a SAAP set up with pipeline-as-code capabilities.
+We'll focus on GitHub as the provider and assume you have a SAAP set up with pipeline-as-code capabilities.

 Now that we have completed all the prerequisites to run this `pipelineRun`, we can continue by adding a pipeline to our application using `pipeline-as-code` approach.